 A few years ago, a friend told me that I was the most abstract person he knew.
 I didn’t really know what he meant at the time (since it’s just the way that I am), but eventually, I learned.
 I enjoy thinking about the way things fit together – those “things” are abstractions.

 Broadly speaking, I decided that I wanted to switch teams from the customer team to the development team.
 I wasn’t 100% sure that the development team would want me, so this was actually quite a nerve-wracking topic to discuss.
-I brought it up with Ted when we went to MicroConf in Las Vegas earlier this year.
+I brought it up with Ted when we went to MicroConf in Las Vegas early 2018.

 He took the conversation in a direction I wasn’t expecting.
 First, he asked me, “What do you think you’re best at?”
 By this point, I knew the answer clearly: “My best quality is that I can code AND I can talk to people – it’s really the combination.
 Probably my favorite thing to do is support our API, which requires both.”
 Ted then described our need for a Product Manager, which also requires both programming skills (or at least strong abstract thinking) and the ability to talk with people.